Relational databases

 When creating objects inside a specific schema, you can prefix the schema name:

-CREATE TABLE libschema.books (
+CREATE TABLE libschema.book (

 id SERIAL PRIMARY KEY,

-title VARCHAR(255),
+name VARCHAR(255),

-author VARCHAR(255)
+author VARCHAR(255),

 );